annaship/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-07 11015
 ```

-2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
-Make a histogram of the total number of steps taken each day
+2. Make a histogram of the total number of steps taken each day

 ```r